blockfrost/blockfrost-js/examples/simple-transaction/README.md

 # simple-transaction

-Example of building a simple transaction with Blockfrost SDK for Node.js.
+This examples shows how to build a simple transaction with Blockfrost SDK for Node.js and Cardano Serialization Lib.

 Blockfrost SDK is used to retrieve UTXO for an address, current slot number and finally to push a transaction to the blockchain.
 Constructing the transaction is done with [Cardano Serialization Lib](https://github.com/Emurgo/cardano-serialization-lib).
 You should definitely follow its documentation and examples for more information.